sigstore/sigstore-website/content/trust-security.md

   - card1:
       header: "Trust root: operating in the open"
       imageAsset: ""
-      text: The sigstore trust root is made up of five key holders from the community, responsible for any changes to policy and rotated as we grow in the future.
+      text: The Sigstore trust root is made up of five key holders from the community, responsible for any changes to policy and rotated as we grow in the future.
       ctaText: See how it works